mdn/content/files/en-us/mozilla/add-ons/webextensions/api/declarativenetrequest/modifyheaderinfo/index.md

 Each object describes one header modification.
 To modify multiple headers, multiple objects can be specified in these arrays, or across multiple rules.

-More than one extension may include rules that request the modification of a header.
-When this occurs:
+Matching `modifyHeaders` rules are applied in the order described at [Matching precedents](/en-US/docs/Mozilla/Add-ons/WebExtensions/API/declarativeNetRequest#matching_precedents).

-- If the request is not blocked or redirected, the most recently installed extension gets priority.
-Within each extension, all `modifyHeaders` rules with a priority lower than matching `allow` or `allowAllRequests` rules are ignored.
+Within each extension, all `modifyHeaders` rules with a priority lower than or equal to matching `allow` or `allowAllRequests` rules are ignored.

-- If multiple `modifyHeaders` rules specify the same header, the resulting modification for the header is determined based on the priority of each rule and the operations specified:
+If multiple `modifyHeaders` rules specify the same header, the resulting modification for the header is determined based on the priority of each rule and the operations specified:

 - If a rule has been appended to a header, then lower-priority rules can only append to that header. `set` and `remove` operations are not permitted.
 - If a rule has set a header, lower priority rules cannot modify the header except for `append` rules from the same extension.
 - If a rule has removed a header, lower priority rules cannot modify the header.

 ## Type